-However, if you are flying internationally, then you need to bear in mind that there may be restrictions on the amount of tobacco related products you can take into, or back into, the country with you.
+However, if you are flying on an international flight, then you need to bear in mind that there may be restrictions if you want to bring tobacco products into, or back into, the country with you.
 See the section below on Customs restrictions for various countries.

-It goes without saying, or at least it should, that under no circumstances should you even consider taking any other substances that you may smoke of an illegal nature on a flight with you.
+It goes without saying, or at least it should, that under no circumstances should you even consider taking any other substances you may smoke of an illegal nature on a flight with you.

 Customs allowances for cigarettes

 Most countries give a duty free allowance but anything over that allowance is likely to be confiscated or you will have to pay duty on them.